adlnet/xAPI-Spec/xAPI.md

 <a name="def-profile" />

 __Profile__: A construct where information about the learner or activity is kept, typically in name/document pairs that have meaning to an instructional system component.
-Note that "profile" is also used to describe sub-specifications of xAPI that Communies of Practice may develop.
+Note that "profile" is also used to describe specifications building on xAPI that Communies of Practice may develop.

 <a name="def-registration" />